ac3lab/ac3lab.github.io/_posts/2024-03-20-post_carioca_semifinal_2-en.md

 <div style="text-align: justify">
 <p align="justify">
 This past weekend we had the second leg of the semi-finals of the Carioca Championship 2024.
-Flamengo held Fluminense to a draw and secured their place in the finals, and Nova Iguaçu, the big surprise of the competition, eliminated Vasco with a 1-0 win at the Maracanã.
+Flamengo held Fluminense to a draw and secured their place in the finals, and Nova Iguaçu, the big surprise of the competition, eliminated Vasco with a 1-0 win at Maracanã stadium.
 Now, let's analyze the data from these games and evaluate the teams' performances.
 </p>
 </div>